Amish History

 In this video I give the origins of the Anabaptist movement in brief, and describe how the Amish emerged from that movement at the end of the 17th century.
 I also explain who Jakob Ammann and Menno Simons were.
 Contrary to what some might suppose, the two never crossed paths, with Ammann arriving on the scene around 150 years after Simons.
 Menno Simons was a…

-Georgia is one state which people often wonder about, when it comes to the Amish.
-Are there Amish in Georgia?
-Maybe it’s because it borders other states with Amish communities.
-The Amish are a constantly growing population – and Amish have been settling in the South in greater numbers over the past decade.
-However, Georgia currently has no Old Order Amish population (though it does…
+People often wonder about Georgia when it comes to the Amish.
+Maybe it’s because the Peach State borders other states with Amish communities.
+The Amish have been settling in the South in greater numbers lately.
+But are there in fact Amish in Georgia?
+Despite Amish growth in the South, Georgia currently has no Old Order Amish (horse-and-buggy Amish) population.
+However, Georgia does have a Beachy…

 Amish Replace Historic Barn That Burnt Down (14 Photos)